unxed/far2l-deb/README.md

 P.S. far2l_2.2~ubuntu20.04_amd64_wx31.deb is a special version built on Ubuntu 20.04 with wx 3.1 from here: https://wiki.codelite.org/pmwiki.php/Main/WxWidgets31Binaries
 Quick search using Alt key with non-Latin characters works fine in it.
-Previous build with the fix for this problem has been removed as it crashed all the time.